qalydon/qf-localc/README.md

 ## Installation
 1. Download the latest **qf.oxt** (the add-in file) from [here](https://github.com/qalydon/qf-localc/releases).
-1. Start LibreOffice or LibreOffice Calc.
+2. Start LibreOffice or LibreOffice Calc.
-1. From the Tools menu, open the Extension Manager.
+3. From the Tools menu, open the Extension Manager.
-1. Look through the list of installed add-ins for QFinance.
+4. Look through the list of installed add-ins for Qalydon Financial Extension.
 If you find it, click the Remove button to remove it.
-For best results, **remove an existing QFinance add-in first**.
+For best results, **always remove an existing Qalydon Financial add-in first**.
+5. Close the Extension Manager.
+6. Restart LibreOffice.
+7. Return to the Extension Manager.
-1. Click the Add button.
+8. Click the Add button.
-1. Navigate to the location where you downloaded **qf.oxt**.
+9. Navigate to the location where you downloaded **qf.oxt**.
 Select it.
-1. Choose if you want the add-in installed for you or everyone.
+10. Choose if you want the add-in installed for you or everyone.
-1. Click the Close button.
+11. Click the Close button.
-1. If LibreOffice asks to restart, do so.
+12. If LibreOffice asks to restart, do so.

 **It is recommended that you always remove an existing version of the add-in before installing an update.
 Othwerwise, your results may be